 Quit ngnutmeg or ngspice.
 Ngspice will ask for an acknowledgment if parameters have not been saved.
-If 'set noaskquit' is specified, ngspice will terminate immediately.
+If unset askquit is specified, ngspice will terminate immediately.

-The optional parameter exitcode is an integer which set the exit code for ngspice, useful to return a success/fail value to the operating system.
+The optional parameter exitcode is an integer that sets the exit code for ngspice.
+This is useful to return a success/fail value to the operating system.

-17.5.47 Rehash: Reset internal hash tables
+17.5.49 Rehash: Reset internal hash tables